simphotonics/lazy_memo/README.md

     () => sampleSum(updateCache: true) / sample.length,
   );
 ```
-In the example above, `sampleMean` depends on `sampleSum` since the callback
+In the code sample above, `sampleMean` depends on `sampleSum` since the callback
 passed to the constructor of `sampleMean` references `sampleSum`.

 The optional parameter `updateCache` can be used strategically to trigger an